-Supporting neurodiverse kids to manage their time
+Supporting neurodivergent family members to manage their time

 As a parent of two children with Autism & ADHD, I often see both my children struggle with time management in different ways.